 The cost of downtime during a security incident – from lost sales and revenue to a loss of customer confidence – can negatively impact your business.
-If sales were lost, consider cross referencing the volume of sales from your historical data to see how much your revenue was impacted.
+If sales were lost, consider cross-referencing the volume of sales from your historical data to see how much your revenue was impacted.
 Or you could measure how many leads or how much traffic you would normally get on a similar day, and compare it to the results during an incident with downtime.

 To sort out the potential damage from downtime associated with a hack, you can study your server logs and work with your hosting provider to identify data and traffic issues.
-The insights should help you determine any disruptions in uptime and how much time lapsed before your systems were up and running.
+The insights should help you determine any disruptions in uptime and how much time elapsed before your systems were up and running.